ckressibucher/array_merger/readme.md

     $merged = \Ckr\Util\ArrayMerger::doMerge($default, $precedence, $flags);
 ```

-If you use build an instance of the class, you can dynamically set and unset flags:
+If you use an instance of the class, you can dynamically set and unset flags:

 ```php
     $obj = new \Ckr\Util\ArrayMerger($default, $precedence);